cloudamqp/terraform-provider-cloudamqp/website/docs/r/vpc_peering.html.markdown

 # cloudamqp_vpc_peering

 This resouce allows you to accepting VPC peering request from an AWS requester.
 This is only available for CloudAMQP instance hosted in AWS.
-This resource depends on CloudAMQP instance identifier, `cloudamqp_instance.instance.id`.

 Only available for dedicated subscription plans.